 Once I had the fabric and pattern I got ready to cut out.
 I was really focusing on making the stripes line up on the center front seam.
 I forgot to check twice, cut once.
 Once I was done and had only scraps leftover, I realized I had cut the two front pieces exactly the same, so when I sewed them together one side would be the wrong side of fabric showing.
 I was so devastated when I realized what I’d done.
 I didn’t even have any extra fabric to re-cut it.
 I sewed them together anyway, and you can’t really see the mistake unless you look really closely.
 One side has clean, crisp lines and the other is a bit fuzzy.

 I still love them even with the mistake.
+If you are sewing stripes this is how to match stripes.

 He looks like an Santa elf Aladdin.
 This just might be the base for our Christmas pictures.